phillip-haydon/philliphaydon.com/_posts/2012-03-09-service-stack-exceptions-and-errors.md

 ![](/images/service-stack-errors-2.png)

-The second way is to throw an HttpError.
+The second way is to throw an `HttpError`.
 There are a few predefined errors:

 ![](/images/service-stack-errors-3.png)